5. Van Staden and Botha

 They were divorced in January 1700 and Maria admitted to the court that all eight of her children, who had been baptised as Jan Cornelisz’s, were actually Friedrich Botha’s.
 In 1706, Maria and Friedrich were before the court again because of illegal possession and hiding of cattle, assault, and adultery because they were living together (the divorce court having ordered them not to do so).
 The court sentenced them to banishment to Mauritius where they were to live apart for ten years.
 There is no record that this actually took place and, if it did, it was short lived because the Mauritius settlement was closed in 1707 and Maria is shown in the Cape Muster Roll for 1707.
 3 Jan Cornelisz died in 1713 which meant that Maria and Friedrich could then marry and they did so in June 1714.
 They then re-baptised all the children as Friedrich Botha’s despite a claim, denied by Maria, that the eldest, Theunis, was actually the son of one Ferdinandus Appel.
 Modern DNA testing of Theunis’s descendants has confirmed that he was not Friedrich Botha’s son.
 (Stamouers, Botha)

 The Bothas farmed in the Stellenbosch district.
 Friedrich died in 1717 and Maria in 1723.
 Their second son, Jacobus, married Elsje Snyman, the daughter of a mixed-race father and an aristocratic, Huguenot mother.
-Theunis, married Elsje’s sister, Maria, and is not connected to us, but Megan has a second link to the Bothas via the Van Eedens.
+Megan also has a second link to the Bothas via the Van Eedens.
 We will deal with the Bothas and Snymans after we contemplate the Van der Merwes and Cloetes.

 ©Alun Stevens 2019